CMUChimpsLab/googleplay-api/README.md

 # Google Play Unofficial Python API
+The original code is at https://github.com/egirault/googleplay-api I revised it mainly for PrivacyGrade specific database setting.

 An unofficial Python API that let you search, browse and download Android apps from Google Play (formerly Android Market).